 International Business and Economics - BA, BS

 The international business and economics major at St. Catherine University is uniquely designed to prepare students for a career in an organization with a global perspective.
 Courses in business and economics will provide students with the critical thinking skills needed for many jobs in this area.
 Students will explore current international marketing, financial, and management issues along with important analytical techniques that help resolve problems in these areas - including use of the most recent technology for decision making.
-In addition to business and economics, courses in international political science, history, ethics and foreign languages complement the major to provide students with a well-rounded foundation to lead and influence.
+In addition to business and economics, courses in international political science, history, communications and foreign languages complement the major to provide students with a well-rounded foundation to lead and influence.

 Career opportunities for women trained in international business and economics are very promising.
 Many stimulating and challenging careers for women are opening in what has until now been a male-dominated field.
 Our graduates have accepted jobs at institutions such as Wells Fargo, Post Consumer Brands, Robert Half, Minneapolis Grain Exchange, and Minneapolis Public Schools.
 Some alumnae continue on to graduate programs in international relations, business, economics, law, communication and organizational leadership.